 A good ultrasonic humidifier will moisten the nasal passages and airways by keeping the air at the right level of humidity.

 This is often adjustable, and as such, the air conditions can be set to what feels best for anyone suffering from pneumonia.

 Humid air has the potential of helping those that suffer from the illness to breathe easier and be more comfortable.
 This is why humidifiers are so often suggested as a fix for the symptoms.

-If you live somewhere dry, consider a humidifier to improve your overall air quality and make it easier to handle respiratory symptoms and discomforts.
+If you live somewhere dry, consider a portable humidifier to improve your overall air quality and make it easier to handle respiratory symptoms and discomforts.